-Called Little Salt, the new Shaw & Keenan-designed space will open in late July as a largely al fresco operation – there’ll be a crisp white coffee bar, a deck and a cactus-populated garden.
+Called Little Salt, the new Shaw & Keenan-designed space will open in October as a largely al fresco operation – there’ll be a crisp white coffee bar, a deck and a cactus-populated garden.
 The venue will be slanted towards takeaway but with a clutch of seats for those who want to stick around.

 “It’s a three-metre bar designed to look like it’s been there forever,” Lazarac says.
 “There are a couple of tables, a three-seat bar at the end of the deck, and in the garden we’ve picked out four big boulders that will have tables attached.
 So there’s space for people to sit and have a chat.”